7 Benefits of Running in the Morning

 7.Can Improve Weight Management

-Running or jogging at any time of day can help you to burn calories, reduce body fat, promote weight loss, and improve your body composition.
-According to the American Council on Exercise, a 150-pound person burns about 362 calories during a 40-minute run at a 12-minute per mile pace.
-If that same person were to run an 8:30-minute per mile pace, they would burn 521 calories, and they'd burn a whopping 725 calories at a six-minute-per-mile pace.
-When paired with a nutritious and calorie-controlled diet, a jogging program can help you to reach and maintain a healthy weight.
+Running or jogging at any time of day can help you to burn calories, reduce body fat, promote weight loss and improve your body composition.
+According to the American Council on Exercise, a 68kg person burns about 362 calories during a 40-minute run at a 12-minute-per-mile pace.
+If that same person were to run an 8:30-minute-per-mile pace, they would burn 521 calories, and they'd burn a whopping 725 calories at a six-minute-per-mile pace.
+When paired with a nutritious and calorie-controlled diet, a jogging programme can help you to reach and maintain a healthy weight.

 Frequently Asked Questions About Morning Runs